womenwhocode-belfast/SageMakerWorkshop/README.md

 ### SageMaker

-AI, ML Engineers and Data Scientists need to know more than a Jupyter notebook to delivering production AI services and integrate it with portal or basic web/mobile applications in a flexible and realiable way.
+AI, ML Engineers and Data Scientists need to know more than a Jupyter notebook.
+They need to know how to to deliver production AI services and integrate it with portal or basic web/mobile applications in a flexible and reliable way.
 SageMaker is a fully managed cloud based machine learning service.
 You can:

 - **Build** - SageMaker has managed jupyter Notebook  environment and comes with an extensive collection of popular ML algorithms that are optimized for AWS cloud
 - **Train** - It is a managed training infrastructure.
 Training on SageMaker is scable and it can distruibte training across one or many instances